shyamsuresh14/YoutubeDataAnalyser/README.md

 INSTRUCTIONS FOR EXECUTION:

-1. Navigate into the folder ‘code’ and open command prompt here.
+1. Navigate into the folder containing all these files and open command prompt here.

 2. Run the command ‘npm install’ to install all the necessary node modules.